Rohan Spong: Career

-In 2014, Rohan announced that he was working on the follow-up to All the Way Through Evening, entitled Winter At Westbeth.
+In 2014, Spong announced that he was working on a new film, Winter at Westbeth.
 The film charts a year in the life of Westbeth Artists Community in New York City and profiles the lives of three ageing artists, including iconic Alvin Ailey and Martha Graham dancer Dudley Williams.
-It also features a brief appearance by All The Way Through Evening participant Mimi Stern-Wolfe.
+It also features a brief appearance by All the Way Through Evening participant Mimi Stern-Wolfe.

 The film had its world premiere at the 60th Sydney Film Festival in June 2016, before screening at the 65th Melbourne International Film Festival in August.
 The film then screened in competition at IFC Center as part of Doc NYC, where it received a Special Jury Mention, before a screening at The Library of Congress in Washington, D.C.
 In November 2016.
 Spong and one of the film's participants, poet Ilsa Gilbert, attended this screening.